Best Customer Satisfaction Metric: CSAT vs NPS vs CES

 2. Simple to administer:

-A standard customer satisfaction metric consists of two questions.
-The quantitative question comes with a single scale.
-The qualitative question encourages people to explain the reason for their rating.
+A standard customer satisfaction survey has two questions.
+A closed-ended scale for numerical ratings.
+An open-ended question to allow people to explain the reason for their rating.

 3. Quantitative scoring:

-Both surveys use numeric scales for scoring.
-NPS is based on a scale from 0 to 10.
-Respondents are segregated into promoters, passives, or detractors.
-CSAT commonly uses a 1-5 rating scale to directly measure satisfaction levels.
+Both surveys use numerical scales for scoring.
+NPS is based on a scale from 0 to 10 to identify brand advocates.
+CSAT commonly uses a 1-5 poor to excellent rating scale to directly measure satisfaction levels.

 4. Applicable across touchpoints: